 The Bay Treasure Chest Weekly Toonie 50-50 lottery was established in early 2014 as a fundraising partnership by five local non-for-profit service organizations.
 In 2017, the group was expanded to include two additional organizations; similarly in 2019 another partner was added, for a total of eight.

-A winning number will be drawn every Wednesday and, if the number was played, the winner will receive 50% of the week’s revenue and any accumulated rollover amounts.
+A winning number is drawn every Wednesday and, if the number was played, the winner will receive 50% of the week’s revenue and any accumulated rollover amounts.
 If the winning number was not played, the rollover prize money is added to the next week’s draw.
-The other 50% of the week’s revenue will go towards any expenses and shared among the not-for-profit community service partners.